 Sponsored by Koala

-Koala introduced machine learning to its cross-sell rules engine to improve the quality and speed of optimization for product recommendations.
-At the core of the feature is an affinity mapping engine that tracks sales of popular items, cross-references it against specific menu items that are most often purchased together, then applies those recommendations to everyone’s existing order experience.
+At its core, an affinity mapping engine tracks sales of popular items, cross-references it against specific menu items that are most often purchased together, then applies those recommendations to the guest's existing order experience.
 The algorithm analyzes ordering data every 24 hours and automatically adjusts the rules, creating dynamic product pairings on the fly.
-The result is a digital recommendation tool that outperforms traditional if/then ordering systems by a ratio of 3 to 1.
-After launching machine learning, WaBa Grill's average order value was up 2.5%.
+The result is a digital recommendation tool that outperforms traditional if/then ordering systems by a ratio of 2 to 1.

 For more information about the Koala restaurant platform, please visit www.koala.io.